microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

     end
 ```

 Although the layout of these chunks is theoretically valid, there are now 10,000 chunks underneath Chunk P. It may be the case that Chunk P doesn't have enough space to hold all the keys of those 10,000 children.
 A chunking algorithm isn't able to satisfy the requirements for the chunk size without doing something special for this case.
 There are many different ways to solve this.
 One is to arrange the child chunks underneath the parent chunk in a data structure (which is also divided into chunks) that provides efficient access to a child chunk given the index of a child node.
-The next section, "Optimizing Tree Shapes" will explore such a structure, the "Sequence Tree".
+[Appendix A](#appendix-a-chunk-data-structure-implementations) details such a structure, the ["Sequence Tree"](#sequence-tree).

 Clearly, the tree's shape alone can have a significant effect on both read and write performance.
 The maximum length of the spine of chunks for a node is the depth of the node divided by the smallest height of a chunk (which is a constant).
-In the worst case (leaf nodes), this means a spine of length **D** where **D** is the depth of the tree (all chunks might have a depth of just one node).
-In terms of the number of nodes in the tree, **N**, it's also **N**, because nothing can be assumed about the shape of the tree (in the worst case it is the "`deepest tree`" where the depth equals the number of nodes).
-So flushing even just a single spine requires **O(N)** uploads for **N** nodes in the tree.
+In the worst case (leaf nodes), this means a spine of length `D` where `D` is the depth of the tree (all chunks might have a depth of just one node).
+In terms of the number of nodes in the tree, `N`, it's also `N`, because nothing can be assumed about the shape of the tree (in the worst case it is the "[deepest tree](#glossary)" where the depth equals the number of nodes).
+So flushing even just a single spine requires `O(N)` uploads for `N` nodes in the tree.

 ### Optimizing Tree Shapes

-So the worst case performance of both reads and writes, in terms of blob downloads and blob uploads, respectively, is **O(N)**.
+So the worst case performance of both reads and writes, in terms of blob downloads and blob uploads, respectively, is `O(N)`.
 Given a decent chunking algorithm and trees that aren't pathologically shaped, most trees will do far better than incur an upload or download per node per operation, but the asymptotics are nonetheless unenticing.
 However, if the chunks in the tree can be re-organized into a different hierarchy, then the worst case can be much improved.
-The next section will explore some ways of organizing the chunks such that both reads and writes can be bounded to **O(log(D))**/**O(log(N))** for any shape of tree.
+It's possible to organize the chunks in such a way that both reads and writes can be bounded to `O(log(D))`/`O(log(N))` for any shape of tree.
+This can be accomplished by implementing a more intelligent chunk data structure.
+See [Appendix A](#appendix-a-chunk-data-structure-implementations) for an analysis of some different implementations of the chunk data structure.

+## Generalization

+One open question regarding this architecture is if it should be part of a specialized DDS, or if it should be part of the Fluid framework as a container-level service available to all DDSs.
+Ideally, any DDS would be able to leverage the virtualized and incremental scalability described in this document.
+Such a service would provide:

+* A tree-like storage service that is accessible at any time and provides virtualized download of nodes in the tree.
+It would also expose a user-friendly mutation interface that handles incremental updates of the store as the client modifies the tree.
+* A way to configure the chunking strategy for the stored tree.
+Different DDSs might want regions of data to be downloaded together or separately depending on their data model and access patterns.
+Note that this requires using either a Simple Chunk Tree or a SPICE Tree (as described [Appendix A](#appendix-a-chunk-data-structure-implementations)) in order to give the necessary flexibility for custom chunking.
+* A canonical (but optional) way to store and query the history of a DDS as a series of revisions.
+This would be virtualized for efficient access.

+This could be implemented by sharing a single storage tree among all DDSs where each DDS owns a specific subtree.
+If all Fluid DDSs were to adopt this service as their primary means of storing data, then this would provide some powerful benefits at the container level:

+* All DDSs would scale with large data sets, and therefore the entire container would scale with large data sets
+* The service could track the revisions of the container itself, rather than just the revisions of each DDS individually.
+This could provide snapshot isolation at the container level, meaning that any transaction could view a consistent tree of state for its lifetime regardless of the activity of the other DDSs in the container.
+* This would be a big step towards offering container-level history

+Such a service would reshape the summarization API as well.
+Rather than producing a summary tree every so often, a DDS would be asked to flush any sequenced data that has not yet been committed to storage every so often.
+Or, perhaps the DDS could use the storage writing APIs at any point in time; each mutation would contribute to a buffer of storage instructions that would be flushed intermittently behind the scenes.

-## Chunk Data Structure Implementations
+## Appendix A: Chunk Data Structure Implementations

-Below are detailed a couple of examples of "chunk data structures": data structures which contain the chunks of a `logical tree`.
+Below are detailed some examples of chunk data structures.
+These structures hold the chunks of the [logical tree](#glossary) (the tree of data).
+This appendix will go some different high-level designs for chunk data structures and note the tradeoffs between them.

 ### Simple Chunk Tree

 The simplest chunk data structure is just a tree whose nodes are the chunks of the logical tree.
 This is the data structure we've been implicitly analyzing so far.
-It has the poor **O(N)** performance for both reads and writes, but it is simple.
+It has the poor `O(N)` performance for both reads and writes, but it is simple.
 To demonstrate, consider the logical tree below.
 It has been annotated with the edges from parent to child nodes so that the path to each node is visible:

 ```mermaid
 graph TD;